RHEcosystemAppEng/kong-discovery/gateway/README.md

 ## Uninstall

-Uninstall the Helm charts, the scc policies and the namespaces
+Uninstall the Helm charts, the scc policies, trafficpermissions and the namespaces

 ```bash
 helm delete kong -n kong-dp